Solutions

 The VenSpec-H instrument is part of the EnVision mission, which has been selected by ESA as the fifth Medium class mission in the Cosmic Vision plan, targeting a launch in 2031.

-VenSpec-H is realised by an international consortium of institutes and companies with OIP as industrial prime contractor.
+VenSpec-H is realised by an international consortium of institutes and companies from Belgium, Germany, Spain, Switzerland, Finland, the Netherlands, Portugal and the Czech Republic with OIP as industrial prime contractor.
 In addition, OIP performs the opto-mechanical design and integration, alignment and testing of the instrument.
 The project is funded by BELSPO.
 IASB-BIRA [B] is the principal investigator.

 More details